telerik/maui-docs/controls/richtexteditor/context-menu.md

 On WinUI and MacCatalyst, the context menu opens on a right-button click over the editor's content.
 On Android and iOS, it appears as soon as the user performs selection.

-> on iOS, the context menu is available from iOS 16.0 version.
+> On iOS and MacCatalyst, the context menu is available from versions >= 16.0.

 The default context menu shows the following options: